Series: Container Networking Deep Dive

 But in Kubernetes (K8s), thousands of Pods are created and destroyed continuously.
 Kubelet can't afford the manual labor of typing those commands for every single Pod.
 It needs an "assistant" to do the heavy lifting.
 That assistant is the CNI (Container Network Interface).

-Today, we will "strip down" CNI by running it manually (by hand), without using any sophisticated CNI suites like Calico or Cilium.
+Today, we will learn about CNI by running it manually (by hand), without using any sophisticated CNI suites like Calico or Cilium.

 1. Prerequisites (Setup)